What is an accident at work?

 - If you leave for lunch or a doctor’s appointment, the same applies as in the previous point.

-- If you go to a business meeting or go on a business trip, the situation is different as it is in the performance of your duties.
+- If you go to a business meeting or go on a business trip, the situation is different because it is in the performance of your duties.
 If you have an accident at a meeting or on the way to a meeting, it is considered work-related.

 - On the other hand, if you are celebrating the birth of a colleague’s child in the office after work and you knock over a desk and break your arm, it is not a work-related accident, even though it happened in the workplace.